 Click the Live2D button at the top right of the TyranoBuilder window.

-Click the ‘Add Live2D’ button and select the model.json file from the model data you downloaded and unzipped earlier.
+Click the ‘Add Live2D’ button and select the model3.json file from the model data folder that you downloaded and unzipped earlier.

-For Nasuka, you should select the file nasuka.model.json.
+For Haru, you should select the file /Haru.model3.json.

 The Live2D model and motion files will be automatically matched.